Jessica Simpson: Public image

-Philanthropy

 In April 2004, Simpson performed in VH1's benefit concert Divas Live 2004 alongside Ashanti, Cyndi Lauper, Gladys Knight, Joss Stone and Patti LaBelle to support the Save the Music Foundation.
 In May 2004, Simpson did a benefit concert to aid the Skin Care Foundation.
 In March 2007, Simpson donated a new Chrysler minivan to the Elim orphanage in Nuevo Laredo.
 Simpson is Soles4Souls's Ambassador and participated in autographing shoes to donate the money from communities across the United States.
 Simpson also works with Make-A-Wish Foundation.